tanyaort/503Project/README.md

 ## Partner(s)/Contributor(s)

-Tanya Ortega
+- Tanya Ortega

-Cynthia ortales-Loebell
+- Cynthia Portales-Loebell

-Lei Lin
+- Lei Lin

 Each member contributed to data cleaning, modeling, evaluation, and documentation.
 Final responsibilities will include presenting the results and submitting a technical report and summary slide deck